 The Boulevard Stroll alternative features three loosely-structured zones that would accommodate active, active/passive, and passive uses.
 Similar to the other proposed alternatives, the Boulevard Stroll would provide expanded playground areas that maintain viewsheds out onto the playfields.
 The playground area would also feature a small play fountain for use during the summer months.
 The playground areas are directly adjacent to the parking lot and restroom facilities, allowing for easy access to park amenities.
-South of the playground areas would be a small play hill, designed as a secondary element, which would open up into an open, unprogrammed play/lawn area south of the playfield.
+South of the playground areas would be a small sled hill, designed as a secondary element, which would open up into an open, unprogrammed play/lawn area south of the playfield.

 The Boulevard Stroll alternative features four picnic shelters spread throughout the south west region of the site and tucked under the trees.
 The shelters would be situated in both more active and more passive spaces, thereby giving park users a choice of experiences.
 Several walkways would wind through the site; in the northwest corner park users would have the option of wandering through a labyrinth with reflexology paving.
 Tree plantings would form multiple rows of trees that line the paths.
 The Boulevard Stroll is the most expensive of the proposed alternatives.

-INCLUDED SITE AMENITIES: 120 Parking stalls New restroom Play hill - secondary element Picnic shelters - tucked under trees Urban forest - multiple allées Storage building - large size No disc golf
+INCLUDED SITE AMENITIES:120 Parking stallsNew restroomSled hill - secondary elementSled hill - secondary elementPicnic shelters - tucked under treesUrban forest - multiple alléesStorage building - large sizeNo disc golf